a-cosmology-group/acg/redshift/rebut/errorswright.md

 The local universe can be transparent and can have a region at 2.7 K.

-Where is the author's proof that the local universe cannot have a 2.7K-microwave-emitter that does not impede other frequency photons?
+Where is the author's proof that the local universe cannot have a 2.7K-microwave-emitter that does not block other frequency photons?

 > "So the CMB must have come from a far away part of the Universe"